engineersamuel/vim-crash-course/challenges/challenge01.md

 That's because they work on what your file thinks is the next line, not what _looks_ like the next line.

 If you have word wrap on, you can use `gj` or `gk` to "go" down or up visually.
-That paragraph is a breeze.
+Maneuvering that paragraph is a breeze.

 #### Commands: